Kidangoor, Kottayam: Education

 The village was once a centre for education for the nearby villages as it had one lower primary school and two high schools 75 years ago.
 The first library in this village was established in 1927 by socialist Irittukuziyil Paramupilla who built NSS high school.
 The literacy rate is very high as this small village has three secondary schools and three lower primary schools in the vicinity.
-There is also an engineering college here called College of Engineering Kidangoor (CEK) under CAPE following KTU syllabus.
+There is also an engineering college called College of Engineering Kidangoor (CEK) under CAPE following KTU syllabus.

-College of Engineering, Kidangoor (CEK)

-The College of Engineering, Kidangoor (CEK) is a college in Kidangoor, Kottayam, Kerala, India.
-It is affiliated with the Cochin University of Science and Technology (CUSAT), and is recognized by the All India Council for Technical Education, New Delhi.
-It was founded in 2000-2001, as part of the Co-operative Academy of Professional Education (CAPE).
-CAPE was formed to establish educational institutions to provide education and training, research and development, and consultancy.
-The society is promoted by the Co-operation Department of the government of Kerala and is an autonomous society.

-The institution functions on a no-profit no-loss basis, a system upheld by the Supreme Court of India.
-The AICTE has given approval for the conduct of the courses.
-The state government has sanctioned the 5 B.Tech degree courses.

-Admission is through Central Counseling by the government of Kerala.
-Candidates are admitted based on the Common Entrance Examination.
-From 2003, 50% of the seats are treated as government seats, and the balance 35% as Management Quota.
-15% of the seats are reserved for NRIs.